FoodLogiQ/omniauth-foodlogiq/README.md

 ## License

-TODO: Include more information here about the license.
+TODO: Include more information here about the license...